 We will use the information that you provide to us to process your membership application and renew your application if appropriate.
 If you choose to hold an AIRC affiliate membership the information that you provide to us to process your membership will be shared with the AIRC.
 The AIRC is a separate data controller for its own purposes in this regard.

 Your information will also be processed in the day to day running of the club such as:

 - processing of membership forms and payments;

-- sharing data with committee members to provide information about club activities,
+- sharing data with committee members and directors to provide information about club activities,

 - membership renewals or invitation to social events;

 - publishing achievements and competition results on our social media platforms